 Failure to select a preference in any round of voting shall result in that ballot being spoiled for that and all subsequent rounds of balloting.
 A ballot shall not be deemed spoiled so long as the voter’s intentions can be reasonably ascertained from the ballot;

 Tie Result – In the event of a tie, whenever possible, tie shall be resolved in favour of the candidate with the most first place votes.
 Where not possible, the tie shall be resolved by a coin toss.

+During the first General Meeting of a Standing Committee, the voting members shall elect a Vice-Chair from among them using the procedure in 4.07 (1).

 Duties and Responsibilities of a Standing Committee Chair